plasticdisplay0503/Git-GSoC-2026-/.github/ISSUE_TEMPLATE/feature_request.md

 Name: "Feature request"
 About: "Suggest a new feature or improvement"
 Title: "[FEATURE] "
-Labels: Enhancement
+Labels: enhancement

 ---

-##​‍​‌‍​‍‌​‍​‌‍​‍‌ ✨ Summary
+##  ✨ Summary
 Describe the feature you want.

 ## 💡 Why is it needed?
-Help the users understand the problem or use-case that the proposed feature would solve.
+Explain the problem or use-case this feature solves.

 ## 🧩 Possible approach
-Usage or implementation of this feature.
+Outline how this feature might be implemented.

 ##  Additional context
-If it helps, you can provide pictures or write notes ​‍​‌‍​‍‌​‍​‌‍​‍‌here.
+Add screenshots, diagrams, or notes if useful.